 2. How much money do you need to have saved?

 This is a complicated question in any case, and the answer depends a lot on what kind of lifestyle you hope to enjoy after you retire.
 Do you wish to live in an upscale retirement community and maybe travel extensively?
 Are you willing to downsize and be more frugal in order to retire sooner or make up for not having saved enough?
-Do you want to have money left over to leave to your heirs or spend it all on yourselves?
+Do you want to leave a lot of money to your heirs or spend it all on yourselves?

 Just as money matters for your current life are an essential discussion topic (and hopefully not an argument starter), how much money you’ll need for your future is definitely something to talk about.